Three mental health breaks that you can do every day: An Anxiety Therapist in Madison, WI gives tips

 You can ask yourself anytime you want, but I recommend finding a regular time.
 That way you don’t have to think about when you’ll do it.
 You can ask yourself while you are brushing your teeth, washing the dishes, or doing laundry.
 If you’re doing this simultaneously with another task, I recommend choosing a task that is mindless for you.
 You’ll need at least some mental energy to answer the question.
 You could also do it as you’re going to sleep.

 Don’t get too caught up in getting a profound answer.
+HSPs especially will want to find something with the greatest amount of meaning.
 It might take a bit to get used to thinking about this.
 You might find joy in what you had for dinner, or the color of the sky, or your child’s smile.
 If it gave you even the tiniest amount of joy, that's perfect.

 Which of these mental health breaks feels like it could be helpful for you?
 Try it out.
 Start small so that you can be successful and build on it.
 If it doesn’t land, try another one.
 Any effort you make to prioritize yourself makes a difference.